17.3 C

 Safe For: Dogs and cats

 ✅ Caution: Always remove the seeds and core.
-Apple seeds contain trace amounts of cyanide, which can be harmful in large quantities.
+Traces of cyanide, which can be dangerous in high concentrations, are present in apple seeds.

 dog nibbling on apple slices